 With Tailwind you can literally schedule a week’s worth (or more) of pins in one sitting so you can focus on other things.

 You can also “PowerUp” to their smart loops feature which pins all your best content at the optimal times so you get the best results per pin.
-You can also join (and create) tribes to help others share your content for you.
+You can also join (and create) communities to help others share your content for you.

 Tailwind is totally free to try out with up to 100 free scheduled pins (which is plenty of time to see if you like how it works).

 Side note for influencers and microinfluencers: you can use Tailwind as a separate subscription for your Instagram posts as well.

 Tailwind is massively helpful to bloggers because it’s a Pinterest (and Instagram) partner and routinely updates its users on best practices with the most up to date tools and resources.

 They look out for us bloggers, too, by letting us in on all of Pinterest’s little secrets.